Coming in 2020

 The Grand DuChay pulled his arms in, scrunched up his face, and spoke in a squeaky voice.
 “Aaaaaaw!”
 He flapped his arms around.
 “I-I-I … Aye yi yi!”
 He laughed.
 “Don’t worry about it.
 I’m just kidding with you.”
 He looked at another provincial leader.
 “And you, Chirnakova of Dakota … what’s your story?”

 “I bless you for making me the provincial head.
 Not a morning goes by that I don’t get down on my knees and just ponder how lucky I am to be part of Nevornia … and you are responsible for that.”

 The Grand DuChay nodded.
 “The first good answer so far.
 And you, Dostavinko?”

 “You are the smartest … I mean greatest genius of all time.
 You made Nevornia great again like it used to be after the Magnus Bellum.
 No one else could have restored our greatness.
 It is truly an honor to serve you here in the Northern Territories province.”

 The Grand DuChay wrinkled his lips and nodded continuously while moving his head from side to side.
 He stopped.
 “Yeah.
 I like it.
 You have class, Dostavinko.”
-He pointed a finger with his thumb extended upward making it into the shape of a gun.
+He pointed with his thumb extended upward making it into the shape of a gun.
 He whipped his finger and thumb back into his hand and jerked it back as though he fired his imaginary gun.
 “You’re going to be around a long time, that I can tell you.”

 Looking at one of the cameras in a corner where the ceiling met the back wall, he ran a hand across his neck, and all the screens went black.
 “Let’s discuss the elections over lunch.”
 He looked around at the weakly grinning Proletariat Council members.
 “And you do know that there was no collusion?
 No collusion of any kind?